mariotosdig/custom/README.md

 A detailed overview of the possible settings can be found [here](https://github.com/basicBot/custom/blob/master/settingsOverview.md).

-(A custom .json file can still be used for custom file settings, but is discouraged as the method provided here allows for more customization.)

 ###Blacklists###

 Blacklists can be added in the settings through either links to raw json files with the same format as those in the examples provided (forking and using [rawgit's development link](https://rawgit.com/) is a great way to do this),